Thursday, 20 June 2019

 HERPETOLOGIC VERSE: REPTILES

 PARODY COMPOSED: Giorgio Coniglio (registered pseudonym) and Dr. GH, April 2019.
-Today's verses have been finally accepted for web-publication at OEDILF.com, an online humour dictionary that has accumulated over 100,000 carefully edited poems.
+Today's verses have been approved for web-publication at OEDILF.com, an online humour dictionary that has accumulated over 100,000 carefully edited poems.

 PHOTOS: Unless otherwise noted, embedded photographs were taken with and transferred from Giorgio's cellphone, then formatted using ancient Powerpoint software.
 No photographic subjects were reimbursed for participating in this undertaking.